agsb/u2forth/README.md

 b32b6114-2abc-11eb-8261-1be5f55f2874 Thu, 19 Nov 2020 20:12:31 -0300
 # https://github.com/agsb/u2forth.git

+# PLEASE LOOK FOR F2U

+_this file is outdated and is a stub, please look for f2u_

+This is my first attempt to describe and understand Forth form inside

 ## u2forth

   A forth virtual machine, still in C language, more one.